21isenough/LightningATM/docs/guide/coin_validator.md

 ### Calibrating the coin validator

-- Press the SET button twice
+- Press the SET button (slowly) twice
 - The first LED light and A1 will show in the display
 - Now insert the first coin (5 cents) 20 times
 - Use as many different coins as posible
 - Finally all LEDs flash to confirm and the display shows A2
 - Repeat for the remaining coin types
 - All LEDs flash briefly again to confirm and the display shows 0 (zero) again
-- The coin validator is now ready.
+- The coin validator is now ready

 coin validator